Post-Divorce Changes and Enforcement in IL

 When a divorce is finalized by a judge, the divorce decree becomes a legally binding court order and both parties must comply with the terms of the decree.
 However, not everyone follows these terms as an ex-spouse may be late on child support or spousal maintenance, may fail to pay maintenance or turn over assets, or fail to meet their parental responsibility or parenting time obligations.
 When this happens, you can bring a contempt of court proceeding on your ex-spouse and they may be found with non-compliance of the court decree.
 The ex-spouse can also face a fine or jail time if the non-compliance is intentional.

-Our attorneys at Allen Gabe can help ensure enforcement of the divorce decree if your ex-spouse is failing to comply.
+Allen Gabe at Barber Law Offices can help ensure enforcement of the divorce decree if your ex-spouse is failing to comply.
 We will build and present your case to demonstrate the non-compliance of your ex-spouse so that they are ordered to comply or face punishment such as fines and jail time.

-Whether you have experienced changing circumstances that warrant a modification in your divorce decree or need help ensuring the enforcement of the decree, our divorce attorneys at Allen Gabe can help.
+Whether you have experienced changing circumstances that warrant a modification in your divorce decree or need help ensuring the enforcement of the decree, our divorce attorney, Allen Gabe, can help.
 We will make you aware of your legal options and negotiate on your behalf to secure the needed modifications or enforcement.
 We can also provide legal representation in court.

-If you need legal counsel for post-divorce decree changes or enforcement in the Schaumburg, IL area, call our attorneys at Allen Gabe at 847-303-9780.
+If you need legal counsel for post-divorce decree changes or enforcement in the Schaumburg, IL area, call our attorneys at Barber Law Offices at 847-303-9780.

 Related Child Custody Services: